Fescron/universal-jlink-adapter/JLinkExe-SeggerRTT-debugging-TipsTricks.md

 <br/>

-:pencil2: **NOTE:** The RAM regions or the specific address of the Control Block can also be set via the **host** applications to speed up detection or if the block cannot be found automatically.
+:pencil: **NOTE:** The RAM regions or the specific address of the Control Block can also be set via the **host** applications to speed up detection or if the block cannot be found automatically.

 <br/>